hoanhan101/gray/_posts/2020-04-01-antifragile.md

   - Individual failure can provide helpful information to strengthen the system as a whole
 - Shock and stressors strengthen antifragile system by forcing them to build up capacity
   - When human bounce back after traumatic accidents, hardships or failures, they become stronger
-  - Lifting heavy puts body to unusual stress and makes muscle stronger
+  - Lifting heavy puts the body to unusual stress and makes the muscle stronger
   - Even though The Titanic was a disaster, it made the ship cruising system stronger
 - Trying to over-control systems often leads to fragility
   - Mom who overprotects her children prevents them from developing the ability to bounce back and adapt to future difficulties